ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 {: #security-cons}
 # Security Considerations

-Attestation Results from the RIV procedure are subject to a number of attacks:
+Attestation Evidence from the RIV procedure are subject to a number of attacks:

 * Keys may be compromised.
 * A counterfeit device may attempt to impersonate (spoof) a known authentic device.